-- To perform scenario manager, we should have the table ready, i.e., all the original calculations and the necessary formulas should have been applied.
+- To perform scenario management, we should have our table ready, i.e., all the original calculations and the necessary formulas should have been applied.

-- The scenario manager will show only the cell addresses while entering new values, and one should be aware of what value is there in the particular cell address.
+- The Scenario Manager shows only the cell addresses while entering new values, and one should be aware of what value is present in the particular cell address.

-- Show option of scenario manager will show only the impact of the selected scenario.
+- The Show option of Scenario Manager will show only the impact of the selected scenario.
 While using the summary option, we can see the original calculation with the selected scenarios.